Profiles & Groups

 <Note>

-`filesystem`, `groups`, and `commands` fields are additive across inheritance.
-A child profile's `filesystem.deny` is merged with the base profile's `filesystem.deny`, and `groups.exclude` from both levels are combined.
+`filesystem`, `groups`, `commands`, and `diagnostics` fields are additive across inheritance.
+A child profile's `filesystem.deny` is merged with the base profile's `filesystem.deny`, `groups.exclude` from both levels are combined, and `diagnostics.suppress_system_services` entries from both profiles are appended and deduplicated.

 </Note>